01 — Purpose

 • enforce JS budgets in CI — bundle analyser on pull requests

-• track CWV in production — alert when p75 crosses budget; see performance monitoring
+• track CWV in production — alert when p75 crosses budget; see frontend observability

 • include third-party weight — see third-party performance